Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical

 \section{Results}

-We directly start with explaining the main results of the paper: our model design (Sec.~\ref{sec:IIA}), and then our PQMC results of the phase diagram (Sec.~\ref{sec:IIIA}) and the computed EE along the parameter path from Ising to Gaussian QCPs, to monitor the changes of the universal corner log-coefficients (Sec.~\ref{sec:IIIB}).
-The detailed explanation of the analytic computation at the Gaussian fixed point and our algorithmic advancements of {\it Bubble basis} PQMC and the superior EE computation therein, will be given in the next section.
+We directly start with explaining the main results of the paper: our model design (Sec.~\ref{sec:resultsA} ), and then our PQMC results of the phase diagram (Sec.~\ref{sec:resultsB}) and the computed 2nd order R\'enyi EE reults along the parameter path from Ising to Gaussian QCPs, to monitor the changes of the universal corner log-coefficients (Sec.~\ref{sec:resultsC}).
+The detailed explanation of the analytic computation of EE at the Gaussian fixed point and our algorithmic advancements of {\it bubble basis} PQMC and the superior EE computation therein, will be given in Sec.~\ref{sec:method}.